-The air/cooler pump supplies raw water to the cabin air conditioning unit, helm air conditioning unit, and refrigeration unit for the cockpit coolers.
-This pump receives a signal from the pump relay for these units when the units are operational.
+The air/cooler pump supplies raw water to the cabin air conditioning unit, helm air conditioning unit, and refrigeration unit for the cockpit cooler.
+This pump receives a signal from the pump relay for these units when any of them are operational.
 To supply power to the air/cooler pump, place the "Air/Cooler Pump" switch on the AC panel in the "on" position.
-The air conditioner seacock located in the aft rigging compartment must be open whenever the air/cooler pump is in use.
+The air conditioner seacock located in the aft bilge must be open when this pump is in operation.